DEFRA/epr-migration-automation/docs/adoconfiguration.md

 ## Service Connections

+### Normal usage

+A service connection with "Grant Authorization" needs created for the normal functionality of being able to use GitHub repos in the pipelines.

+### Migration Usage

+A service connection with enhanced permissions needs created.
+This will use the "Personal Access Token" option.

+An [access token for GitHub](./githubconfiguration.md#personal-access-token) will need generated with the right permissions and assigned to this service connection.

+### Build Service Permissions

 The "Project Collection Build Service" needs to be able to see the service connections.

 Project Settings -> Agent Pools -> Service connections -> ... -> Security

 Grant "Project Collection Build Service (org name)" User permissions.

+## Variable Group

+There is a variable group called DefraGitHub that contains entries relating to the migration.

+- GitHubAccessToken - the same access token in the migration service connection
+- GitHubOrganizationName - the name of the target GitHub organization
+- GitHubServiceConnection - the name of the migration service connection

 ## Pipelines